CODE2TXT.ZIP contains two macros.

 A two-page menu of options will

 appear.
-[Screen shot of first options page with 3 items activated; screen shot of second page (a continuation of first page).]
+[Screen shot of the first options page with 3 items and 2 options activated; screen shot of the second options page (a continuation of the first page).]

 On the menus you can -